 Did you know that every hour of every day, a woman in Alberta will undergo some form of interpersonal violence from her intimate partner?
-"He controlled every part of my life and went as far as banning me from leaving the house while he was at work."
-Photo by Liza Summer.
-Facing page: Photo by Helena Lopes.
-Cover: Photo by Tatiana Syrikova.
-All from Pexels.

 Alberta has one of the highest rates of domestic abuse in the country.
 And in rural areas like ours, the rate of intimate partner violence is nearly double "I very quickly what is reported in cities.
 We're facing a two-year waiting list for daycare.
 A lack of affordable housing.
 Fewer high-paying jobs.
 The isolation of living outside a major centre.
 They all add to the pressure in our community.
 During the pandemic, domestic abuse in the Lakeland region rose an alarming 50%, abusers.
 Yet what's even more concerning: instead of returning to pre-pandemic levels, now the violence is escalating further. as women were forced to isolate with their

 Stepping Stones Crisis Society in Cold Lake is the only women's shelter within a 100-kilometer radius.
 In the last year, calls to our 24-hour helpline nearly doubled.
-Our shelters served more than 300 women. and children - yet we also had to turn away nearly 332 because we were at maximum capacity in both our emergency and second-stage shelters.
+Our shelters served more than 300 women. and children - yet we also had to turn away nearly 200 because we were at maximum capacity in both our emergency and second-stage shelters.
 Too many women and children have nowhere to turn.

-Alberta data source: preventdomesticviolence.ca/sites/default/files/research-files/ Economic%20Impact%20of%20Domestic%20Violence%20in%20Alberta.pdf

-became pregnant

-in our relationship,

-him from abusing

-me in all aspects -

-emotional, verbal,

-and physical."

-which still didn't stop

-Stepping Stones Crisis Society is working to address and prevent family violence - but we need your help.
+Alberta data source: preventdomesticviolence.ca/sites/default/files/research-files/ Economic%20Impact%20of%20Domestic%20Violence%20in%20Alberta.pdf became pregnant in our relationship, him from abusing me in all aspects - emotional, verbal, and physical." which still didn't stop Stepping Stones Crisis Society is working to address and prevent family violence - but we need your help.
 To respond to current needs, Stepping Stones Crisis Society is building a facility that will more than double the number of families we're able to help each year.
 Further, it will more effectively help women and children transition to safe and independent living - by providing both emergency shelter and longer-term housing.
 Will you support this project, helping more women and children break free from violence?

-The Building Better Futures campaign brings all of our services to one accessible location and provides significantly more safe housing:
+The Building Better Futures campaign brings all of our services to one accessible location and provides significantly more safe housing: PHASE 1

-PHASE 1

-A 50,000 ft four-story building with 63 emergency shelter beds and 12 transitional housing apartments PHASE 2 An affordable housing complex, with a goal of 34 units "My stay at Stepping Stones has given me some independence back, and increased my confidence."
+A 50,000 ft2 four-story building with 63 emergency shelter beds and 12 transitional housing apartments PHASE 2 An affordable housing complex, with a goal of 30 units "My stay at Stepping Stones has given me some independence back, and increased my confidence."
 The City of Cold Lake has affirmed our vision by donating land in a desirable location that will serve families well: it's near schools, healthcare, businesses, and public transit.
 We have also received federal and provincial government funding to help move the project forward.
 But to make this project a reality, we are seeking to raise \$17.5 million.